Last updated on March 10, 2026

 Honorable Mentions

-Also worth mentioning: There are a couple of artifacts that, while not putting extra cards in your hand, let you skim off the top, like The Reality Chip.
-We won't list them in this ranking, but you may want to check them out in case you need to dig down your deck even further.
+Notably, there are a couple of artifacts that, while not putting extra cards in your hand, let you skim off the top, like The Reality Chip.
+We won't list them in this ranking, though they offer plenty of card advantage.

 Dreamstone Hedron